3L Roadmap

 Careers and Professional Development

-• You can now apply for federal or state clerkships at any time as a 3L, with peak hiring season to occur typically in the Spring and immediately after graduation.
+• You can now apply for federal or state clerkships at any time as a 3L, with peak hiring season typically in the Spring and immediately after graduation.
 Talk to an adviser in the Office of Judicial Careers (OJC) to develop your application strategy, including 3L coursework.
-If you secured a clerkship over the summer, be sure to inform OJC and consider serving as a mentor to other 3Ls or 2Ls who apply later in the academic year.

-• If you are participating in the Early Interview Program (EIP), attend.
+• Attend your Summer Interview Program (SIP) interviews, if applicable.
 See counselors in the Office of Private Sector Careers (OPSC) for advice on callbacks and offer acceptance/deferral.
 If you have accepted a clerkship, seek advice on how to communicate this to your 2L summer employer.

 • If you are pursuing a public interest or public service position, continue working with the Office of Public Interest/Public Service Law & Careers (PI/PS Office) on applications for postgraduate government honors programs, postgraduate fellowships (including Columbia-funded postgraduate fellowships), or public interest jobs.
 Make sure to register for the PI/PS Office’s postgraduate fellowship newsletter.
 Note that job and fellowship deadlines can be as early as mid-July.